mahmoud/calver/README.md

 <img height=300 align=right
 src="https://raw.githubusercontent.com/mahmoud/calver/master/uploads/caltree_med.png">

-CalVer is a software versioning convention based on calendar dates of project releases, instead of arbitrary numbers.
+CalVer is a project versioning convention based on calendar dates of project releases, instead of arbitrary numbers.
 There are [many benefits][designing_a_version] to this approach, and [multiple variations][calver_overview] to custom fit all projects,